Share this post

 Define Graph In Data Structure

-In a broader sense, data structures are categorised as linear and non-linear.
+In a broader sense, data structures are categorized as linear and non-linear.
 Stacks, queues, and linked lists are types of linear structures.
 On the contrary, trees and graphs constitute non-linear structures.
 To understand graphs, you must first become familiar with the basic terms used to explain this concept.
 These are:

 • Nodes: If you visually imagine a graph, the nodes are the vertices in that image.
 For example, in a computer lab with computers connected to the internet through Ethernet cable, each computer is a node connected to a centralised LAN.